Ninjacop/cl-ruby/README.md

 ## Functions That Do Not Work/Buggy

 - in-ruby -> Calling this multiple times will give a bunch of nasty errors on Ruby/C's side (fixing this atm)

+- end-ruby -> Gives out a segfault when called a second time

 ## Ruby C API